Portugal

 Évora

-The ancient city walls of Évora (one of its many wonders) embrace the largest medieval cathedral in Portugal, the ruins of a Roman temple and a public square with unhappy connections to the Spanish Inquisition.
-So, it’s easy to see why Évora has earned the nickname of ‘Museum City’ (and why it’s a UNESCO World Heritage site), as wandering the winding streets between whitewashed houses is like walking through a stunning series of open-air galleries.
-An hour-and-a-half drive from Lisbon, Évora is a pretty city for a day trip and small enough to discover on foot; start at the Praça do Giraldo (the square at the heart of town) to pick up an ice cream and stroll away.
+The ancient walls of Évora embrace a city that’s home to the largest medieval cathedral in Portugal, the ruins of a Roman temple and a public square with unhappy connections to the Spanish Inquisition.
+So, it’s easy to see why Évora has earned the nickname of ‘Museum City’ (and why it’s a UNESCO World Heritage site).
+Wandering the winding streets between whitewashed houses is like walking through a stunning series of open-air galleries.
+An hour-and-a-half drive from Lisbon, Évora is a pretty city for a day trip and small enough to explore on foot; start at the Praça do Giraldo (the square at the heart of town) to pick up an ice cream and stroll away from there.

 4